 Upon enrollment, the case manager completes an assessment during a home visit and prior to the appointment with their disciplinary team.
 The case manager works closely with the member’s PCP and his/her medical director to coordinate care.
 The assessment provides more extensive information to the physician about the beneficiary’s social history, home environment and functional status than would be obtained during an initial visit.
 Case managers contact participants at least once a month and make home visits at least once every quarter.
 Care path protocols are completed at each quarterly home visit.

 Care paths are sets of standardized outcomes for each level of care, with customized plans for each person to achieve those outcomes.
 Replacing traditional HCBS care plans, care paths provide a case management structure that regularly measures the achievement of targeted key outcomes for individuals enrolled.
-Based on functional ability not diagnosis, care paths cover areas such as: keeping medical appointments, service provider performance, skin care, medication compliance, transfers, informal supports, nutrition/weight, key clinical indicators, ADLs/IADLs and problem behavior.
+Based on functional ability not diagnosis, care paths cover areas such as: keeping medical appointments, service provider performance, skin care, medication compliance, transfers, informal supports, nutrition/weight, key clinical indicators, Activities of Daily Living (ADLs), Instrumental Activities of Daily Living (IADLs) and problem behavior.

 SOURCE contractors receive a flat per member per month case management fee billed on the CMS 1500.

-If you are interested in enrolling to become an Enhanced Primary Care Case Management provider, you must complete the Medicaid enrollment application located at the GHP Portal.
-Completed applications should be mailed to Department of Community Health, Aging and Community Services Unit, 2 Peachtree Street NW, 37th Floor, Atlanta GA 30303.
+If you are interested in information about becoming a service provider, review the SOURCE and CCSP manuals located at www.mmis.georgia.gov.
+Completed applications may be mailed to The Georgia Department of Community Health, Aging and Special Populations Unit, 2 Peachtree Street NW, 37th Floor, Atlanta GA 30303: Attention SOURCE specialist.